Suggestions for starting a new meeting

 Does anyone have recovery time that you’d like to mention and celebrate with the group today?

-If you are new or don’t yet have a sponsor, we encourage you to consider getting one.
 Sponsorship is an informal, voluntary relationship in which a more experienced member helps guide a newcomer through recovery.
 Members can also co-sponsor each other to work the steps together.
-Anyone who is available to be a sponsor or cosponsor please unmute and say your name.
+If you are interested in sponsorship, co-sponsorship, please stick around after the meeting as there will be an opportunity to connect with other members.

 [If anybody volunteers: Thank you for volunteering.
 Please feel free to reach out to _____ after the meeting if you are looking for a sponsor.]